-Bob is our Fiction Editor and email discussion list manager.
+Bob is our Senior Fiction Editor, and ERWA email discussion list CEO.
 He is a storyteller with heart and soul, and does those oh so very sexy things with words—a devastatingly yummy combination.
 Bob decides on stories for ERWA Galleries, and nudges (with Irish charm, and his ferocious dog) subscribers who stray from ERWA email protocol.

 Bob's excellent choices are in the Erotica Gallery.

 Regular visitors to ERWA will be familiar with the name of fiction editor Bob Buckley.
 Boston-based, wise and witty, Bob Buckley has a background in journalism and a list of respectable publishing credits within the genre of erotic fiction that include The Mammoth Best New Erotica series, Bite of the Apple, Crème, Desires, Slip of the Lip, Coming Together Presents Robert Buckley and, of course, ERWA’s Erotica Gallery.

 Bob Buckley was born in Cambridge, Massachusetts, in a hospital that doesn't exist anymore, but was a conveniently short ride over the Prison Point Bridge from the Charlestown housing projects, in the shadow of the Bunker Hill Monument, where his family lived.
 He may even have passed Malcolm X, who was finishing up his time at the old state prison, when his parents took him home.